 Stress has links to more than half of all illnesses, which put a strain on not only your body but also your wallet.
 The medical costs from stress-related diseases are enormous.

-Bupa.com.au says stress can affect your health in other ways as well.
+Stress can affect your health in other ways as well.

-They say it can lower your immunity.
+Itt can lower your immunity.
 You are more likely to suffer from illness if you are stressed as your body does not have the same capability to fight it off.

-The same resource also advises that stress can result in comfort eating, as well as drug and alcohol abuse.
+It is also advises that stress can result in comfort eating, as well as drug and alcohol abuse.
 These can all have a severe effect on your health, making stress relief even more significant.